emsesp/docs/docs/openHAB.md

 ### File based approach
 #### Generic MQTT Thing
 It is possible to create for each device a seperate `Generic MQTT Thing` or all in just one.
 In the following an example will be provided that can be adapted to your corresponding setup and you wishes.
+It is a common approach to have a seperate set topic that is used to send data back to the broker. stateTopic represents the state of the thing and commandTopic is been used to set a value.
+You can find all relevant information regarding the topic you need to send a command to in the [**Commands**](Commands#mqtt).

 ```python title="things/mqtt.things"
 Bridge mqtt:broker:broker "MQTT Bridge" [ host="127.0.0.1", secure=false ]{